Vegas Nightlife Guide

 24-Hour Bars and Casinos

 If a dedicated after-hours club is not your speed, remember that Las Vegas casino bars never close.
-The gaming floor bars at most major casinos serve drinks around the clock, and the energy at places like The Cromwell, The Cosmopolitan, and Wynn can feel like a party well into the morning hours.
+The gaming floor bars at most major casinos serve drinks around the clock, and the energy at places like The Vanderpump Hotel, The Cosmopolitan, and Wynn can feel like a party well into the morning hours.
 The LINQ Promenade and Fremont Street also stay active late with a more casual, open-air vibe.

 Late-Night Food Spots